-Christopher Jacobson is Associate Organist and Choirmaster at Trinity Episcopal Cathedral, Columbia, South Carolina and is the Artistic Director of the Columbia Choral Society.
-Prior to his appointment at Trinity Cathedral he was Assistant Director of Music and Organist at Washington National Cathedral.
-Mr. Jacobson holds degrees from the Eastman School of Music and St. Olaf College as well as the Associate diploma from the American Guild of Organists.
-His teachers include David Higgs, William Porter, and John Ferguson.
-He is a graduate of Woodberry Forest where he began his organ study with Charlottesville organist Yvaine Duisit, and the American Boychoir School where he was a treble chorister under James Litton.
-As an organist, Mr. Jacobson has won first prize in several organ competitions including the John R. Rodland Scholarship Competition, the AGO/Quimby Region VI Competition, and was a finalist in the 2006 AGO National Young Artist Competition.
-In 2011–2012 Mr. Jacobson performed the complete organ works of Johann Sebastian Bach twice: first in a series of fourteen recitals in South Carolina, and also in a marathon performance in Savannah, Georgia.
+Christopher Jacobson is currently Associate Organist and Choirmaster at Trinity Episcopal Cathedral in Columbia, South Carolina where he assists in directing and training the cathedral choirs and plays for weekly Eucharist and Evensong liturgies.
+Mr. Jacobson also teaches organ at the University of South Carolina School of Music.
+Prior to his appointment at Trinity Cathedral he was Assistant Organist and Assistant Director of Music at Washington National Cathedral.
+In April he was named Organist of Duke Chapel at Duke University and assumes his new position this summer.
+Mr. Jacobson holds the Master of Music degree in Organ Performance and the Sacred Music Diploma from the Eastman School of Music as well as the Associate diploma from the American Guild of Organists.
+At Eastman he studied organ with David Higgs, and improvisation and continuo with William Porter.
+Mr. Jacobson received his Bachelor of Music degree with distinction in Organ Performance from St. Olaf College where he studied with John Ferguson and Catherine Rodland.
+He is a graduate of Woodberry Forest where he began his organ study with French organist Yvaine Duisit, and the American Boychoir School where he was a treble chorister under James Litton.
+As an organist, Mr. Jacobson has won first prize in several organ competitions including the 2005 John R. Rodland Scholarship Competition, the 2003 American Guild of Organists/Quimby Region VI Competition for Young Organists.
+He was a finalist in the 2006 AGO National Young Artist Competition.
+Most recently in 2013, Mr. Jacobson performed the complete organ works of Johann Sebastian Bach in a two-day marathon concert in Savannah, Georgia.

 Violinist and Charlottesville native David McCormick earned degrees in music education and performance from Shenandoah University and Case Western Reserve University, including specialized training in chamber music and historical performance.
 David is co-founder of Three Notch’d Road and Alkemie, an ensemble that specializes in medieval and renaissance music for voices and instruments.
 David has also performed recently with the Duke Vespers Ensemble, The Columbian Consort (GWU faculty baroque ensemble), and the Chamber Music Society of Central Virginia.
 This spring, David will perform solo Bach and Biber for the lunchtime series at Church of the Epiphany in Washington, DC.
 David currently teaches violin and viola in Charlottesville and for the Waynesboro Symphony Orchestra String School, where he also serves as ensemble conductor.